my-realm/musings/a-vote-of-no-confidence-against-the-incumbent-canadian-government.md

 >Canada had to be taken into receivership and refurbished, by bringing it into the control of *"Newer, New Management."*

-The necessary changes, that would rectify the failures of the erstwhile policies implemented in North America by Dutch, German, French, British, and American institutions, might then be reflected by a flag, using a design along the lines of:
+The necessary changes, that would rectify the failures of the erstwhile policies implemented in Canada by Dutch, German, French, British, and American institutions, might then be reflected by a flag, using a design along the lines of:

 <br>